-Please read our about page and the information below before submitting your query to be sure that your project fits our needs.
+Please read our about page and the information below before submitting to be sure that your project fits our needs.

 Q: Do I have to be Catholic or Orthodox to submit?

 A: No, but your story must reflect a Catholic or Orthodox worldview, and appeal to Catholic and/or Orthodox readers.

 Q: What genres do you accept?

 A: We accept all genres of fiction geared toward adults and young adults.
 For children’s and middle-grade fiction submissions, please see our WhiteSpark page.

 Q: What are your guidelines regarding subject matter?